 With the COVID-19 pandemic, our work setting shifted dramatically in 2020 and to ensure accurate representation of our greenhouse accounting, we worked diligently on developing a methodology to account for the impact of remote working.
 A comparatively small carbon footprint did not stop us from setting ambitious science-based targets.
 We committed to setting Scope 1 and 2 emissions targets soon after our company was established and today, our experts are actively working to conduct a full Scope 3 screening.
 We are collecting data across the ENGIE ecosystem to quantify our comprehensive Scope 3 emissions footprint and identify the most appropriate reduction target in line with SBTi criteria.
 As we began to model the size, scale, and phasing of potential decarbonization opportunities in a post-pandemic setting, we understood that reaching our target will require non-linear thinking, coupled with a coordinated transformation across our global ecosystem.
 After exhausting our internal carbon mitigation options, we purchased offset credits from projects selected by our experts and employees, officially marking the achievement of our carbon neutral status in 2020.
 We are continuing along our decarbonization journey and driving leading-edge sustainability practices to be carbon negative by 2021.

 Our strategy began in 2020 with a review of our water footprint and a scan of our water risks across our North American and global locations.
-The next step was to collect granular cost and consumption data to create a water baseline for office locations.
+The next step was to collect granular cost and consumption data to create a water baseline for office locations (4.5 million gallons in 2020 in the U.S.).
 However, with most offices closed due to COVID-19, it became difficult to collect the necessary data.
 The challenge was exacerbated by low occupancy rates for a majority of 2020 hindering our ability to make meaningful comparisons.
 Once occupancy rates return to normal, we will collect more accurate data to track the ENGIE Impact specific consumption in the buildings where we share space with other tenants and assess the best approach to mitigate water usage.
 Taking a proactive approach, we are engaging employees through educational campaigns about mitigation strategies they can apply both at home and at work.
 We are also investigating options for managing invoices and metering data on water consumption to build our understanding around actual consumption when possible, making mitigation measurable and more meaningful.